nheldman/jquery.scrollTableBody/README.md

 Example
 -------

-Check the demo folder for an example.
+Check the demo folder for examples.